windley/mermaid/docs/Tutorials.md

 ## Live-Editor Tutorials
 The definitions that can be generated the Live-Editor are also backwards-compatible as of version 8.7.0.
+> I recommend you play with Mermaid using the Live-Editor.

 [Chris Chinchilla: Hands on - Text-based diagrams with Mermaid](https://www.youtube.com/watch?v=4_LdV1cs2sA)